 Feathers • Shells • Stones

-Brushes • Art paints & pigments • Colored pencils • Fabric dyes • Pens, markers, crayons, chalk, pastels • Table looms • Ceramic glazes • Wax • Stained glass supplies (glass sheets must be safely packaged in cardboard and labeled with the contents, color/texture/size, no scrap glass or exposed sharp edges),
+Brushes • Art paints & pigments • Colored pencils • Fabric dyes • Pens, markers, crayons, chalk, pastels • Table looms • Ceramic glazes • Stained glass supplies (no glass)

 Clean, dry fabric - fat quarters (18” x 22”) or yardage at least 1/4 yd or larger (9"x36") - no scraps or samples please • Printed cottons • Upholstery • Corduroy • Muslin • Canvas • Denim • Fleece • Knits • Felt • Burlap • Leather (2"x2" or larger) • Elastic • Lace • Fur • Batting-fiberfill • Piping/cording/trim/binding tape/rick rack • Yarn ( when donating yarn, any details about what kind of yarn you are bringing would be very helpful in getting ready for your donation) • Knitting needles • Crochet hooks • Needlepoint canvas • Sequins • Buttons • Patches/applique • Needles & pins • Patterns • Sewing tools (thimbles, rulers, pincushions, threaders, cutters, etc) • Sewing Machines/ Sergers (only in working order, must set up upon donation) • Webbing/interfacing • Thread • Snaps • Hook & eye • Boning • Zippers • Mill ends of all kinds • Looms • Spinning wheels • Embroidery • Cross-stitch • Weaving • gloves or socks (missing match or holey and colorful, no black or white socks)

-Wood scraps (good condition only — NO NAILS or other hardware) • Stretcher bars • Veneer • Blocks • Boards • Boxes • Dowels • Frames • Craft shapes • Popsicle sticks • Toothpicks • Chopsticks
+Wood scraps (good condition only — NO NAILS or other hardware) • Stretcher bars • Veneer • Blocks • Boards • Dowels • Frames • Craft shapes • Popsicle sticks • Toothpicks • Chopsticks

 Wire • Sheet metal • Cookie cutters • Jewelry parts • Trays/Tins • Film reels • Nails & screws • bottle caps • hardware